 It might sound contradictory, taking your phone into the great outdoors, but the reality is, we can’t live without them- at least 94% of adults now own one.
 Even if you don’t plan to use your phone on your trip, it’s always handy for emergencies, which is where a portable charger may come in useful.

 There’s no better way to immerse yourself in nature than to have a good ol’ Famous Five-style meal under the stars.
 If you don’t fancy lighting up a fire, there are plenty of portable stoves on sale that are relatively lightweight and should not take up too much of your bag space.
-We also recommend these lightweight camping utensils.

 A decent pair of walking boots